 Instead, Dr. Pronovost loudly directed the O.R. nurse to page the hospital president and other hospital leaders.
 The nurse seemed unsure.
 Dr. Pronovost declared, “Page them now.
 This patient is having a latex allergy.
 I cannot let her die because we did not change gloves.”
 According to Dr. Pronovost, “(T)he nurse started to dial.
 The surgeon said an expletive, dropped his gloves, and went out to change them.”

 Later, tests confirmed that the patient had a latex allergy.
 If Dr. Pronovost had not acted, the consequences could have been dire.
-But as Dr. Pronovost himself admits, most anesthesiologists would not have acted as he did.
+But, as Dr. Pronovost himself admits, most anesthesiologists would not have acted as he did.
 Most patients in that situation would have died or suffered some other catastrophic injury.
 And no one would ever know what had really happened.

-The Time for Video is Now
+The Time for Video During Surgical Procedures Is Now

 Exceptions?
-Surgeons would be far less inclined to ignore another health professional's dire warnings out of pride and arrogance, knowing that a recording later on would make it clear the patient died because the surgeon was too proud to back down.
+Surgeons would be far less inclined to ignore another health professional’s dire warnings out of pride and arrogance, knowing that a recording later on would make it clear that the patient died because the surgeon was too proud to back down.
 Perhaps O.R. staff might be a little more courteous to one another.

-In the worse case scenario, videotaping surgeries would at least ensure the family would have answers that didn't come from an operative report, a report the family would have to wonder about.
-Is it accurate and complete or is it just a "CYA" effort by a surgical team concerned about liability?
-The family would know whether their tragic loss really was "just one of those things" in which staff did everything they could or whether it was a tragedy driven by some jerk's arrogance and others' fear.
+In the worse-case scenario, videotaping surgeries would at least ensure that the family would have answers that didn’t come from an operative report, a report that the family would have to wonder about.
+Is it accurate and complete or is it just a “CYA” effort by a surgical team concerned about liability?
+The family would know whether their tragic loss really was “just one of those things” in which staff did everything they could or whether it was a tragedy driven by some jerk’s arrogance and others’ fear.

-Contacting an Erie Medical Malpractice Attorney
+Contacting an Erie Medical Malpractice Attorney About Your Injuries

 If you or someone you love has suffered an unexpected surgical tragedy, you don’t have to fight with the hospital by yourself.
 An experienced Pennsylvania medical malpractice attorney can help you find out what happened in that O.R. and, if appropriate, help you file your Pennsylvania medical malpractice claim.